Casino Royale| 2006

 It's a bit further from home for 'Madagascar', where Bond chases bomb-maker Mollaka from a snake-mongoose fight to the 'Nambutu Embassy'.
 The sunnier locations were found in another favourite Bond hangout, Nassau in the Bahamas.
 The construction site was an abandoned hotel site at Coral Harbour on New Providence Island that was under construction 30 years ago.
 It was used to film hotel rooms for the 1965 movie Thunderball and it was also used for 1977's The Spy Who Loved Me as a camera platform, with models and workshops.
 It is now part of a military base.

-The book lined lobby is the library of Prague's Strahov Monastery, Strahovské nádvorí 1/132.
+The book lined lobby is the Philosophical Hall in the famed Library of Prague's Strahov Monastery, Strahovské nádvorí 1/132.
 You can visit the historic library, which is open daily (admission charge).
-The library has previously appeared in Johnny Depp-Jack the Ripper movie From Hell, The League of Extraordinary Gentlemen and Dungeons and Dragons.
+The same hall appears as the library inin Albert and Allen Hughes's From Hell, with Johnny Depp, while other parts of the library have previously appeared in The League of Extraordinary Gentlemen and Dungeons and Dragons.

 A little more honesty now as Bond hares off to Nassau for real.
 His laptop shows an accurate map of Paradise Island – a smart change of name for this one-time Thunderball location – which was once called Hog Island.